 We believe our summer school can make a difference in preparing young people to shift the way in which urbanisation is planned in the island, producing spatial strategies that allow cities to live with water and “build back better” (BBB), helping Puerto Rico to prepare for the challenges of climate change.

 In order to apply for this scholarship, please follow the same steps as other candidates for the Summer School, explained HERE.
-Please note that applications will start on February 1st 2018.

 Isabella Hillman, Puerto Rican student at the 4th edition of the Summer School (July 2017)

 “As you know Puerto Rico was devastated after the passing of hurricane Maria (the 100-1,000 year storm everyone was waiting for).
 We are still without power and poor communications in some areas, but everyday we try to get better.
 The Summer Course gave me so much information for these kinds of situations and I have this need to share it with my school.

 An example of the lessons learned is the meaning and action of the word resilience.
 Resilience is a word i heard many times in the Summer School as a very important value, word and goal.
 Now it is all I hear with my family, my professor, the government and media.
 It is a word that shows strength and perseverance, the quality every Puerto Rican can say after surviving this crisis.
 I believe this word should be demonstrated in our future projects and a goal that should be attainable once we get back up.